alorbini/promptopia/README.md

 It features a modern mobile UI, a powerful Filament admin panel, and a clean Laravel 12 API backend, all structured in a monorepo.

 ## 🖼️ Screenshots
-(You can add screenshots of your app here.)

 [Home Screen](screenshots/Screenshot_2025.10.08_12.51.09.623.png)
 [Prompt Modal](screenshots/Screenshot_2025.10.08_12.51.32.639.pngg)